top of page

 Lauren Meyer is the National Project Director of the Baby’s First Years research, a groundbreaking random assignment study happening in four cities to assess the link between family income and children’s cognitive, emotional, and brain development in the first three years of life.
 She has a particular interest in data driven reform in the early childhood care and education landscape, and advancing policies to support young children and their families.
 Lauren comes to the NEED lab with experience overseeing and developing systems for large-scale data collection for early childhood initiatives, and experience working with young children and their families at the pre-K level.
 Lauren received her undergraduate degree from the University of Texas at Austin and holds a graduate degree from Columbia University Teachers College.

-Luciane Da Rosa Piccolo – Research Scientist, Baby's First Years
+Luciane Da Rosa Piccolo, PhD – Research Scientist, Baby's First Years

 Luciane is a psychologist with a PhD in developmental psychology and extensive experience in interdisciplinary and international research.
 Currently, she works as a research scientist at the NEED Lab, where she oversees the execution of the Baby’s First Years project, a multisite study investigating associations between poverty reduction and early childhood brain development.
 Her work integrates developmental psychology and cognitive neuroscience and focuses on investigating the disparities in child development associated with socioeconomic status and early experiences.
 She is particularly interested in studying long-lasting solutions that can positively impact children’s development in high-poverty contexts.

-Ana Beatriz Vizcaíno – NYC Site Coordinator, Baby's First Years
+Ana Beatriz Vizcaíno, MA – NYC Site Coordinator, Baby's First Years

 Ana Beatriz Vizcaino is a Psychologist with a Master’s Degree in Education and a specialization in Child Development from Universidad de Monterrey (UDEM).
 Her graduate work earned her the “Cum Laude” award and she completed her thesis and dissertation with honors, focused on “Playful Learning Experiences for Children’s Development”.
 She has worked for 9 years in Early Childhood Education, as an educator and coordinator, creating intersectional projects between families and schools to benefit children’s experiences and development.
 Ana Beatriz is interested in understanding how early experiences affect children’s cognitive, emotional and brain development, and translate these scientific findings into practices.

-Angie Narvaez - Project Coordinator, Baby's First Years
+Angie Narvaez, BA - Project Coordinator, Baby's First Years

 Angie graduated from Skidmore College with a B.A. in Psychology and a minor in Education Studies.
 Before joining the NEED Lab she was an RA at the Social Cognition and Intergroup Dynamic Lab which focused on Social Psychology research and the ways in which stereotypes perpetuate inequities within institutions.
 She is planning on pursuing a PhD in Child Clinical Psychology and is interested in exploring the ways in which childhood adversities and intergenerational trauma affect child psychopathology, more specifically within BIPOC communities.